xzz-wang/FlowImage/README.md

 # FlowImage
 A Swift/SwiftUI utility for caching and displaying images asynchronously.
 Built with Swift 5.5 and works with async/await.

+### Features:
+- Asynchronously loading images using async/await from Swift 5.5
+- Automatic caching of images.
+See `FlowCache`.
+- Automatic loading/error state management.
+See `FlowImageView`.

 ### Install
 To add FlowImage to your app, see: [Doc: Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)